Ciphey/Ciphey/README.md

 > "What type of encryption?"

 That's the point.
 You don't know, you just know it's possibly encrypted.
 Ciphey will figure it out for you.
-Ciphey uses a custom built artifical intelligence module with a simple filtration system to approximate what something is encrypted with.
-And then a custom-built, customisable natural languge processing Language Checker Interface, which can detect when the given text becomes plaintext.

-Ciphey can solve most things in about 3 seconds.
+Ciphey can solve most things in 3 seconds or less.

 <p align="center" href="https://asciinema.org/a/336257">
   <img src="Pictures_for_README/index.gif" alt="Ciphey demo">
 </p>

+The technical part.
+Ciphey uses a custom built artifical intelligence module with a simple filtration system to approximate what something is encrypted with.
+And then a custom-built, customisable natural languge processing Language Checker Interface, which can detect when the given text becomes plaintext.

+And that's just the tip of the iceberg.
+For the full technical explanation, check out our documentation HERE *********

 # ✨ Features